NunoDiasMartins/100-days-of-code/log.md

 **Thoughts:**
 It took me +1hour to solve the problem.
 I didn't use any HINT but i was able to find a solution somehow quickly but the implementation took me more because of the turn of the rows.
 It was some mistakes playing with the array mainly the factor calculation.

+### Day 5: January 6, 2022

+**Today's Progress**:
+Complete the exercise 'Longest Peak'  from AlgoExpert

+**Thoughts:**
+It took me +1hour to solve the problem and i didn't like the solution it was much of try and fail.
+I made it more complex than should .tomorrow will revisit.

 <!--